sorbg/CSharp-Part-1/Topics/06. Loops/homework/03. MMSA of N Numbers/README.md

 ## Constraints
 - 1 <= **N** <= 1000
-- All numbers will be valid floating-point numbers that will be in the range `[-10000, 10000]`
+- All numbers will be valid integer numbers that will be in the range `[-10000, 10000]`
 - Time limit: **0.1s**
 - Memory limit: **16MB**